zhuhd15/synapse_pytorch/README.md

 # Synaptic Clefts Detection in EM images

 This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) for synaptic cleft detection from electron microscopy (EM) images using PyTorch.
-However, it contains some enhancements:
+However, it contains some enhancements of the original model:

 * Add residual blocks to orginal unet.
 * Change concatenation to summation.